Private Internet Access Review: Recommended VPN in 2023?

-PIA could offer a few more options for live support (a chat or hotline would be nice), however, the response time and quality of the answer we received were very good.
+PIA could offer a few more live support options (a chat or hotline would be nice), however, the response time and quality of the answers we received were very good.

-A monthly subscription to PIA is fairly pricy, however, if willing to commit for a year or two, you can save quite a bit.
+A PIA monthly subscription is fairly pricy, however, if willing to commit for a year or two, you can save quite a bit.
 Regardless of the plan you select, 10 connections can be established simultaneously.

 Below, you can find an overview of current prices:

 |3 Years||1 Year||1 month|

 |No Server Logs|

 Smartphone users can try out PIA's app for 7 days.
 All subscriptions include a 30-day, money-back guarantee.